calaldees/teachingWorkshops/teacherTraining/recapAndConsolidation.md

 Here is a list of mine
 * [hackmd.io/teachingResources/links.md](https://hackmd.io/TxywBvj9Ty6EBtL4u8S2Fw)
 What tools could we use to allow other computing teachers to collaborate on this list?

+Again - in summary - How do we leverage these collaborative tools in a classroom